Add to Cart - $49

 Hi!
 I’m Jonathan Stark and I was software consultant for the better part of fifteen years.
 I’ve given sold out talks on three continents, I am the author of five books, and I have helped brands like Staples, Time, T-Mobile, and others with their software strategy, tactics, and training.
 (You can check out my press page for more info.)

 In my first year as a solo consultant, I doubled my income by ditching hourly billing for value pricing.
-I have over a decade of real-world experience successfully applying value-based theories to my own consulting work and that of 100+ developers I have counseled.
+I have over a decade of real-world experience successfully applying value-based theories to my own consulting work and that of 100+ business owners I have counseled.
 These days I routinely command an effective hourly rate of $2000+ per hour.